kostya-zero/kvdb/README.md

 #### Docker

-Clone this repository and use `docker` CLI to build and run container.
+Clone this repository and use Docker CLI to build and run container.

 ```shell
 docker build -t kvdb .